mvolkmann/blog/src/swift/why-swift.md

     // Methods

+    // "spouse" and "on" are argument labels, used by callers.
+    // "person" and "date" are parameter names, used inside the function.
-    func marry(spouse person: Person, on date: Date) {
+    // If the argument label "spouse" was omitted, it would default to "person". func marry(spouse person: Person, on date: Date) {
         self.spouse = person
         self.weddingDate = date
     }

     func report() {
-        // This assigns the unwrapped value of the property "spouse" to the
+        // This assigns the unwrapped value of the optional property "spouse"
-        // shadowing local variable "spouse" only if its value is not nil. if let spouse = spouse {
+        // to the shadowing local variable "spouse"
+        // only if its value is not nil. if let spouse = spouse {
             print("\(name) is married to \(spouse.name).")
         } else {